egel-lang/egel-lang.github.io/index.md

 + Mobile code

 Egel is mostly a Lisp descendant and falls in the same category as Q.
-Conceptually, it pre-dates Miranda, ML, or Haskell.
+Conceptually, it predates Miranda, ML, or Haskell.

 The programming style is
 similar to functional programming though the operational semantics is